 - Easy Baked Buffalo Chicken Tacos (Slow Cooker or Instant Pot Chicken)45 Minutes

-- Fish Tacos with Mango Salsa30 Minutes
+- Crispy Fish Tacos with Fresh Mango Salsa30 Minutes

-- Flank Steak Fajitas1 Hours 5 Minutes
+- Easy Flank Steak Fajitas with Simple Marinade1 Hours 5 Minutes

 Did you make this recipe?
 Leave a ⭐️⭐️⭐️⭐️⭐️ rating and a comment below-I'd love to hear how it turned out!
 THANK YOU!